Akpo Sodje

 Idoro Akpoeyere Ujoma "Akpo" Sodje (born 31 January 1980) is an English former professional footballer.
-A journeyman striker, he is usually an instantly recognisable figure on the pitch due to his original – and most of all colourful – hairstyles.
+A journeyman striker, he is known for his colourful hairstyles.

-With Queens Park Rangers in 2001, he was loaned out to Stevenage Borough, before beginning a career in non-league football with Margate in 2001.
-He moved on to Heybridge Swifts via Gravesend & Northfleet the following year, before joining Erith & Belvedere in 2003.
-He rejoined the Football League with Huddersfield Town in 2004, before joining Darlington the next year, after a successful loan spell.
-He spent the 2006–07 season with Port Vale, before becoming a Sheffield Wednesday player.
-He found success and popularity at both clubs, before he joined Charlton Athletic in 2010, after two loan spells.
-He moved into Scottish football with Hibernian in 2011, before departing in January 2012.
-Two months later he emigrated to China to sign with Tianjin TEDA to become the first English footballer in the Chinese Super League.
+With Queens Park Rangers in 2001, he was loaned out to Stevenage Borough, before beginning a career in non-League football with Margate in 2001.
+He moved on to Heybridge Swifts via Gravesend & Northfleet the following year before joining Erith & Belvedere in 2003.
+He rejoined the Football League with Huddersfield Town in 2004 before joining Darlington the next year after a successful loan spell.
+He spent the 2006–07 season with Port Vale before becoming a Sheffield Wednesday player.
+He found success and popularity at both clubs before he joined Charlton Athletic in 2010 after two loan spells.
+He moved into Scottish football with Hibernian in 2011 before departing in January 2012.
+Two months later, he emigrated to China to sign with Tianjin TEDA to become the first English footballer in the Chinese Super League.
 He returned to the English game in August 2012, when he joined Preston North End for a brief spell.
-He joined Scunthorpe United on a short-term basis in January 2013, before signing with Tranmere Rovers in July 2013.
-He was loaned out to Macclesfield Town in February 2014.
+He joined Scunthorpe United on a short-term basis in January 2013 before signing with Tranmere Rovers in July 2013.
+He was loaned to Macclesfield Town in February 2014.

-After three of his brothers, Efe, Bright and Stephen Sodje, were sentenced to 18, 21 and 30 months in prison respectively for fraud in September 2017 (having siphoned off money from a charity, the Sodje Sports Foundation), a European Arrest Warrant was issued in relation to Akpo.
+After three of his brothers, Efe, Bright and Stephen Sodje, were sentenced to 18, 21 and 30 months in prison, respectively, for fraud in September 2017 (having siphoned off money from a charity, the Sodje Sports Foundation), a European Arrest Warrant was issued concerning Akpo.

 Family sporting connections

 Born in Greenwich, London, his family originate from Warri, in Delta State, Nigeria.
 Sodje has four brothers who also play football; three of them professionally and one semi-professionally.
 Sam and Efe have represented Nigeria at international level.
-Steve, has never played a Football League game.
+Steve has never played a Football League game.
 Another brother, Bright, used to play rugby league and rugby union.
 His cousin Onome Sodje, also played professionally in England.

 Akpo is the youngest of the ten Sodje children: